 Tell us about the restaurant experience at Galvin at Windows and what makes it different?

 At Galvin at Windows the experience that you get is unique as it is a special place, not only for the view and for the food, but for the environment that the team create which makes all the difference.

 First, because I am very proud of my front of house team, that is not just a team, we are a family that have worked many years together and stayed together.
 All of them started from the more junior positions and today they are running the restaurant with me.
-For many of them, I am not just their restaurant manager but also their older brother, friend, mentor and especially during the pandemic I became more connected with the team as I had to be much more than just their leader.
+For many of them, I am not just their deputy general manager but also their older brother, friend, mentor and especially during the pandemic I became more connected with the team as I had to be much more than just their leader.
 I feel this was a really positive outcome of the pandemic

 Secondly, now more than ever, emotional intelligence and empathy is the key to delivering top quality service.

 Thirdly, my team are the epicentre of what I do, as are my guests.
 My team shares this feeling with me and passes this on to the guests.
 In a few words, we take our ordinary steps of service and turn them into a memorable experience for our guests.
 At the end of the day, hospitality is not just about the food but how you make the people feel.
 All my team are empowered to go the extra mile and make sure all our guests have a fantastic experience.

 How has Park Lane changed in the years you have been working there?

 I think the beauty of Park Lane is how it is steeped in so much history, this is something I believe makes the area so special.
 The one thing that has changed is the different restaurants and bars which have opened over the years I have worked in the area.
 Just a couple of weeks ago I was invited to the new opening of The Audley.
 New executive chef Jamie Shears used to be my sous chef here at Galvin at Windows.
 This is what I love about working in Mayfair.